secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 #### Applying for Parental Leave in Germany

-To initiate your parental leave, submit your time off by selecting the Parental Leave category in PTO by Roots at least 30 days before your leave starts.
-You can find out more information about GitLab's Parental Leave policy [here](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
+To initiate your parental leave, submit your time off by selecting the `Parental Leave` category in PTO by Roots at least 30 days before your leave starts.
+Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 **Vacation Leave**